$d$-wave Charge-$4e$ Superconductivity From Fluctuating Pair Density Waves: Abstract

 \section{Abstract}

-In this work we show that in several microscopic models for the pair-density-wave (PDW) state, when the PDW wave vectors connect special parts of the Fermi surface, the predominant instability driven by PDW fluctuations is toward a pairing state of the PDW boson themselves{, realizing a long-saught-after charge-$4e$ superconductor.
-Dual to the scenario for electron pairing, the effective attraction between the bosons is mediated by exchanging low-energy fermions.} In particular we show that the pairing interaction for the charge-$4e$ order is repulsive in the $s$-wave channel but attractive in the $d$-wave one.
-By analyzing the Ginzburg-Landau free energy including the fluctuation effects of PDW, within a large-$M$ extension of the theory, we find that the charge-$4e$ superconductivity emerges as a vestigial order of PDW, and sets in via a first-order transition.
+We present a theory for charge-$4e$ superconductivity as a leading low-temperature instability with a nontrivial $d$-wave symmetry.
+We show that in several microscopic models for the pair-density-wave (PDW) state, when the PDW wave vectors connect special parts of the Fermi surface, the predominant interaction is in the bosonic pairing channel mediated by exchanging low-energy fermions.
+This bosonic pairing interaction is repulsive in the $s$-wave channel but attractive in the $d$-wave one, leading to a $d$-wave charge-$4e$ superconductor.
+By analyzing the Ginzburg-Landau free energy including {higher-order} fluctuation effects of PDW, we find that the charge-$4e$ superconductivity emerges as a vestigial order of PDW, and sets in via a first-order transition. {Both the gap amplitude and the transition temperature decay monotonically with increasing superfluid stiffness of the PDW order.
+Our work provides a microscopic mechanism of higher-charge condensates with unconventional ordering symmetry in strongly-correlated materials.}